The Eckley Miners’ Village Associates has openings for 3 interns per semester.

 Rewards: Training will be given in public speaking, tour guiding, museum management and operations, museum education, proper research methods, and technical writing.
 Museum experience is valuable and hard to come by.
 This experience opens up job opportunities in a variety of fields because of the diverse duties performed during the course of the internship.

-How to apply: To apply email all application materials to our education coordinator at email@example.com, or call our museum Monday – Saturday, 9 am – 5 pm at (570) 636-2070.
+How to apply: To apply, email all application materials to our Education Coordinator at firstname.lastname@example.org, or call our museum Monday – Saturday, 9 am – 5 pm at (570) 636-2070.